rolspace/blazor-football-scoreboard/README.md

 The certificate can be created by running the following command from the repository root:

 ```
-openssl req -x509 -newkey rsa:4096 -keyout certs/api/Api_CertKey.pem -out certs/api/Api_Cert.pem -sha256 -days 3650 -subj "/CN=footballscoreboard_api"
+openssl req -x509 -newkey rsa:4096 -keyout certs/api/Api_CertKey.pem -out certs/api/Api_Cert.pem -sha256 -days 3650 -subj "/CN=Football Scoreboard API" -addext "subjectAltName = DNS:localhost, DNS:footballscoreboard_api"
 ```

-A password will need to be created, this is the value that needs to be set for the **ASPNETCORE_Kestrel__Certificates__Default__Password** environment variable in the .env.api file used by the Docker Compose configuration.
+The command will request entering a password, the password value is the same value that needs to be set for the **ASPNETCORE_Kestrel__Certificates__Default__Password** environment variable in the .env.api file used by the Docker Compose configuration.

 ### Compose Up